stromnet/norbert/README.md

 ### Defining the cluster

 To set up a cluster use the `addNode` and `removeNode` methods on the `Cluster` trait.
-These metods create Znodes in ZooKeeper which store the Node's hostname/port and aprtition mapping metadata.
+These methods create Znodes in ZooKeeper which store the Node's hostname/port and partition mapping metadata.
 Customr tools can be written using these methods in your own code.

 In the examples module there is a command line program for defining a cluster which is not currently functional, `NorbertClusterClientMain`.
 Its intended functionality is that at the prompt you could type